mateuszdorobek/python3.info/intermediate/dataclass/mechanism.rst

 ...            and self.weight == other.weight
 ...            and self.agency == other.agency
 ...            and self.friends == other.friends
-...            and self.missions == other.missions
+...            and self.groups == other.groups
 ...            and self.rank == other.rank
 ...            and self.previous_job == other.previous
 ...            and self.experience == other.experience)